 j. such other personal data as the Commissioner may determine to be sensitive personal data;

 When do we collect your personal information?

-- When you are enquiring or subscribing to any of our products or services;
+- When you are enquiring or subscribing to any of our services;

 - When we retain services of any service provider;